The Nurse Midwifery DNP program prepares you to assess and manage women’s health issues at the highest level.

 At Rutgers School of Nursing, we prepare nurse midwives to manage the primary, obstetric, and gynecologic care of essentially healthy women across the life span and healthy newborns in a variety of settings.

 We also prepare you to promote the health, safety, and welfare of families within the primary care environment.

-Iris Gomez, DNP Student
+Iris Gomez, alumna, Nurse Midwifery DNP program

 Through this program, you will incorporate leadership principles and research activities into clinical practice, respecting diversity and inclusion in your practice.

 Upon graduation, students are eligible to sit for national board certification.

 This program is accredited by the Accreditation Commission for Midwifery Education, 8403 Colesville Road, Suite 1230, Silver Spring, MD 20910-6374; Tel: 240- 485-1803, firstname.lastname@example.org; www.midwife.org/acme.

 Julie Blumenfeld is the Program Director for the Nurse Midwifery Program.
 Her specialties are Midwifery, women’s health, health policy, community advocacy, and evidenced-based practice.

 Certification rate (2020): 100%; program goal = 90%

 2019: No test takers